benibela/xidel/readme.txt

                   The template can be a node or a string.
 Written as string the above example would be match("<a>{.}</a>", <x><a>FOO</a><a>BAR</a></x>).

+    All additional functions except the jn/libjn functions are in the pxp: namespace, which is also set as default namespace.

 The pasdoc documentation of my XPath 2 / XQuery library explains more details and lists more functions: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html

 ========================================== CSS 3.0 Selectors ==========================================